credativ/plutono/docs/sources/datasources/mysql.md

 +++
 title = "MySQL"
-description = "Guide for using MySQL in Grafana" keywords = ["grafana", "mysql", "guide"] aliases = ["/docs/grafana/latest/features/datasources/mysql/"] weight = 1000
+description = "Guide for using MySQL in Plutono" keywords = ["plutono", "mysql", "guide"] aliases = ["/docs/plutono/latest/features/datasources/mysql/"] weight = 1000
 +++

-# Using MySQL in Grafana
+# Using MySQL in Plutono

-> Starting from Grafana v5.1 you can name the time column *time* in addition to earlier supported *time_sec*.
+> Starting from Plutono v5.1 you can name the time column *time* in addition to earlier supported *time_sec*.
 Usage of *time_sec*  will eventually be deprecated.

-Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database.
+Plutono ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the Plutono icon in the top header.
 1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
 1. Select *MySQL* from the *Type* dropdown.